 - Server-side – This feature is activated server-side, meaning whenever you access the VPN network, regardless of the device or app you’re using, NeuroRouting will be active (unless you disable it from the member dashboard).
 This also means it will work on any device – from routers to Mac OS and Android.
-Finally, NeuroRouting works with OpenVPN (any configuration) as well as IPSec/IKEv2 (a built-in VPN protocol for Mac OS, Windows, and iOS).
+Finally, NeuroRouting works with OpenVPN (any configuration) as well as IPSec/IKEv2 (a built-in VPN protocol for the Mac OS and Windows operating systems, as well as iOS).

 To optimize speed and connect to the closest server, you can run a real-time ping test and then rank order the servers by the fastest ping.
+Ping is important if you need a good VPN for gaming.
 Real-time bandwidth for every server is also displayed right in the application.

 Here is a screenshot of the Windows client where I’m connected to the Basel, Switzerland server:

-Note: As you can see in the screenshot above, there is lots of available bandwidth.
+Note: As you can see in the screenshot above, there is a lot of available bandwidth.
 (You can see the real-time bandwidth available on Perfect Privacy servers here.)

-The Perfect Privacy Windows client offers advanced leak protection features (kill switch).
+The Perfect Privacy Windows client offers advanced leak protection features (also known as a VPN kill switch).
 In the image below, you can see that the Windows client gives you three levels for both the firewall and DNS leak protection:

-I tested the kill switch extensively with the Windows client.
-Indeed, it did block all regular (non-VPN) traffic, even when the VPN client was closed.
-The kill switch worked perfectly in testing.
+I tested the kill switch extensively with the Windows client and it did block all regular (non-VPN) traffic, even when the VPN client was closed.

 Stealth VPN (obfuscation)